nsoto-development/nscode-webui-react/README.md

 * Type a message → **Enter** (or click **Send**).
 * Use triple back‑ticks (```` ``` ````) to start a code‑block.
-* Assistant replies appear below; click the clipboard icon to copy.
+* Assistant replies flow below your message intuitively; click the clipboard icon to copy.

 ---